The Galilee Eskimos

+The Galilee Eskimos (אסקימוסים בגליל) is a 2006 comedy-drama film directed, produced and co-written by Jonathan Paz, based on a screenplay by Yehoshua Sobol.

+The plot revolves around the demise of an old and isolated kibbutz in Galilee, which falls into heavy debt, is declared bankrupt, and abandoned overnight by its members.
+Twelve elderly kibbutz members are left behind to fend for themselves in the kibbutz's retirement home, akin to elderly Eskimos being abandoned to die.

-The Galilee Eskimos (אסקימוסים בגליל) is a 2006 comedy-drama film directed, produced and co-written by Jonathan Paz.
-It was filmed on location at Kibbutz Yehiam and premiered at the Haifa International Film Festival in September 2006.
+The film was shot at Kibbutz Yehiam and premiered at the Haifa International Film Festival in September 2006.
+It participated in the Toronto International Film Festival and the Montreal World Film Festival.

 Plot

 When the bank forecloses on the property of an isolated and financially troubled kibbutz in Galilee, Israel, most of the residents gather their belongings and abandon the community before the bailiffs arrive.
-In their haste to depart, however, they neglect to bring with them a dozen senior citizens who now are forced to fend for themselves as they attempt to oppose the construction of a luxury spa and casino and save their kibbutz single-handedly.
+In their haste to depart, however, they neglect to bring a dozen senior citizens who are now forced to fend for themselves as they attempt to oppose the construction of a luxury spa and casino and save their kibbutz single-handedly.
 In the process, they rediscover the pioneering spirit they felt when the kibbutz was first established.